CSIprinceton/workshop-july-2023/hands-on-sessions/day-3/8-deep-potential-long-range/README.md

     "ewald_beta":       0.40
 },
 ~~~
 `model_name` specifies which DeepWannier model is used to predict the position of Wannier Centroids.
-Here we use the DeepWannier model `dipole.pb`, which is obtained from our last tutorial section.
+Here we use the DeepWannier model `dipole.pb`, which is obtained from our last session.

 `model_charge_map` gives the amount of charge assigned to Wannier Centroids (WCs).
 Our training system is water.
 Each water molecule has four maximally localized Wannier centers (MLWCs), so the charge of the one Wannier Centroid is `-2*4=-8`.